percona/cloud-tools/doc/Agent.rst

 .. sidebar:: Percona Toolkit

-   Percona Toolkit is required by Percona Agent to provide *System Info* with detailed information about the server and MySQL.
+   :term:`Percona Toolkit` is required by Percona Agent to provide :term:`System Info` with detailed information about the server and MySQL.
    You can find installation instructions in
    `Percona Toolkit Documentation <http://www.percona.com/doc/percona-toolkit>`_